 Al-Wasiyyah: Will Writing & Estate Planning Service

-Writing a will can help a person achieve peace of mind with the knowledge that their financial affairs and the distribution of their estate would be carried out according to their wishes.
-By definition, a will is a legal document that is used, following the death of a person, to apply for a grant of probate from the probate registry.
+Writing a will can help a person achieve peace of mind in the knowledge that their financial affairs and the distribution of their estate would be carried out according to their wishes.
+It is a legal document that is used, following a person’s death to apply for a grant of probate from the probate registry.
 This document provides the executor with the legal right to deal with a deceased person’s estate, which includes their property, money and possessions.

-This will enables a testator to appoint an executor, the listing of debts, listing of estate, listing of beneficiaries, distribution appoint guardians for minor children and to create trusts for the maintenance of their family.
+The will allows a testator to appoint an executor and listing of debts, the estate of the testator, and beneficiaries.
+It provides for estate distribution and appointment of guardians for minor children and the creation of trusts for the maintenance of dependants.

 The Importance of a Will

 A valid will written in England empowers the appointed executor(s) to carry out their role and put into place the wishes of the testator.

 When a person dies without a valid will, he or she is said to have died intestate.
 Whenever this happens the rules of intestacy would apply in distributing the estate of the deceased.
 These rules however, are not the same as the faraid estate distribution.
 In other words, should a person die intestate, or their will was not accepted for probate, then the rules of intestacy will apply and he or she would not have adhered to the shariah for their end-of-life preparations.

 For this reason, as Muslims living in a non-Muslim country, it becomes necessary to have a valid will; so that we may distribute our estate upon our death as we have been instructed by our beloved Prophet, may peace and blessings be upon him.
 We are fortunate, because living in England, through writing a will it is possible to meet the requirements of our religion and the law of the land.